Lodging etiquette in Ostfriesland

 Quoniam secundum Boetium de Consolatione Philosophiae cor humanum inter mobilia, mobilius fere discognitur et ideo naturaliter obliviosum, idcirco solemniter acta necessa est literarum caractere roborari et confirmari.

 'It is finished and let it be finished, the writer may play.
-The book is written here [i.e. it is finished], may the one who wrote it be blessed.
-He wrote me, named Frisia Coast Trail.
-May the one who stole this book, not see/find Christ [i.e. go to Hell].'
+The book is written here [it's finished], may the one who wrote it be blessed.
+He wrote me, called Frisia Coast Trail.
+May the one who stole this book, not see Christ [the Hell].'

 A rime inspired by the costumery rime's of medieval copyists, mostly monks, at the end of books they copied.